Code-Institute-Submissions/hawthorn_wine_co/README.md

 -   Format of README.md followed *[this](https://github.com/Code-Institute-Solutions/SampleREADME#code-institute-website)*    example.

--   I took much inspiration and guidance from the Code Institute's Boutique Ado E-Commerce video series [Code Institute](https://codeinstitute.net/)
+-   Code was primarily inspired by the Boutique Ado E-Commerce video series [Code Institute](https://codeinstitute.net/)

 -   I also took inspiration from the following online Wine Stores